rushout09/ai-startups-india/README.md

 An updated list of best Generative AI startups being built in India.
 Includes startups from all sectors and all stages.

-Here's an updated table with 10 more generative AI startups from India, focusing on various sectors and stages:

-Here's the updated list with **CodeAnt AI** included:

 | Startup Name                             | Sector              | Funding Stage | What it does?                                                                 |
 |------------------------------------------|---------------------|---------------|-------------------------------------------------------------------------------|